unpingco/Python-for-Probability-Statistics-and-Machine-Learning/chapters/machine_learning/notebooks/README.md

 Note that the notebooks in this section are for  **Python 3.5+**, not Python 2.7, as in the rest of this repository.
-All the notebooks here will eventually be for Python 3.5+.
+All the notebooks in this repository will eventually be converted for Python 3.5+.

 -Jose